bstaber/rustineers/book/src/ridge_regression_1d/functional_std/gradient_descent.md

 # Gradient descent

 As an exercise, we now implement the gradient descent algorithm to optimize the Ridge regression loss.

-In the case of Ridge regression, the gradient has a closed-form expression and can be efficiently computed.
-We implement the gradient in two different ways as we did for the loss function.
+The gradient has a closed-form expression and can be efficiently computed.
+We implement it in two different ways as we did for the loss function.
 ## Gradient descent implementation

 Gradient descent iteratively updates the parameter `β` using the gradient of the loss function: